We’re serious about protecting your data. In this policy, you’ll find out:

 We do not sell or trade your Personal Information to any outside parties.

 You have the right to request access to your personal data, amendments to it, and for it to be deleted.
 If any any time you have any queries about our approach to processing your personal data please email us at email@example.com.

 You can ask us for a copy of the personal data that we hold on you by emailing firstname.lastname@example.org.
 We’ll ask you for copies of two types of approved identity in order to process your request (such as a passport and driving licence).
 You can also ask us to make corrections to data you consider to be inaccurate.

 A cookie is a small file (typically letters and numbers) which may be placed on your computer when you access our website.
 Through the cookie we can recognise your computer and browsing activity if you return to the website.

 We use Google Analytics which allows us to collect information about how you use our site.
 If you access our website directly (and not via an email) your visits will be tracked anonymously.
 We use Google Analytics in order to understand how our website is being used in order to improve the experience for you.
 All user data is anonymous.

 We use social buttons such as Facebook, Twitter and Pinterest to share or bookmark pages on our site or email updates.
 Those sites may collect information about your internet activity, including if your visit to our site (even if you don’t click on the button if you’re logged on to their site).
 You should check the privacy and cookies policy of each of these sites to see how they use your information and find out how to opt out and delete such information.

 You are able to manage cookies.
-For more information click here.
+Click here for more information about cookies.
 If you want to block all cookies all of the time you can set your computer preferences to do so.